KapilKhanal/jjakimoto.github.io/content/articles/start_blog.md

 Among files above, we edit `content` and `pelicanconf.py` frequently.

 Let's start from `pelicanconf.py`.
-As an example, what I am using is posted here.
-This combines themes used in this site and some other couples of things.
+As an example, what I am using is [here](https://github.com/jjakimoto/jjakimoto.github.io/blob/develop/pelicanconf.py).

 If you check my `pelicanconf.py`, you may notice the part,
 ```python
 THEME = "themes/mytheme"
 ```

-This part defines how your blog looks like.
-This file is customizable.
-In my case, I add some stuffs based on [this theme](https://github.com/rossant/rossant.github.io/tree/sources/themes).
-You can see more detail as to how to customize your theme.
+This folder defines framework of your blog, and of course, it is customizable.
+My recommendation is finding some cool blog and arrange their them according to your demand.
+In my case, I add some extra stuff to [this theme](https://github.com/rossant/rossant.github.io/tree/sources/themes).
+The them what I amd using this website is [here]([here](https://github.com/jjakimoto/jjakimoto.github.io/tree/develop/themes/mytheme).
+You can see more detail at [the official documentation](http://docs.getpelican.com/en/3.6.3/themes.html) as to how to customize your theme.

-You also have to introduce external plugin files for IPython Notebook and Markdown.
+### 3. Set up external plugins

-For IPython Notebook, you can download files from [this repository](https://github.com/danielfrg/pelican-ipynb).
+Next, we are going to introduce external plugins for IPython Notebook and Markdown.

-For Markdown, you need to download more generic plugins from [this repository](https://github.com/getpelican/pelican-plugins).
+You can download files from [this repository](https://github.com/danielfrg/pelican-ipynb) for IPython Notebook and [this repository](https://github.com/getpelican/pelican-plugins) for Markdown.

-After install, you should add the followings to your `pelicanconf.py`.
+To activate these plubins, you should add the followings to your `pelicanconf.py`.
 ```
 MARKUP = ('md', 'ipynb')
 PLUGIN_PATHS = ['./plugins', './pelican-plugins']